msaroufim/load_inline_slow/README.md

 ## Analysis
 1. `benchmark_load_inline.py` is the basic benchmark script.
-Most of the user time is in template instantiation and parsing
+Most of the user time is in template instantiation and parsing - about 40s if we include torch headers but drops to 1s with just cuda headers (inspect the built logs https://github.com/msaroufim/load_inline_slow/tree/main/torch_extension_build)
-2. header-analysis shows all the headers that get pulled in - about 90% of the files are torch specific and not python or linux
+2. header-analysis shows all the headers that get pulled in - about 90% of the files are torch specific and not python or linux.
+There's about 4700/5200 files that get pulled in all torch specific
-3. iwyu analysis shows that minimal inclues can be faster than default includes
+3. iwyu analysis shows that minimal inclues can be faster than default includes (this didn't work too well but is on the right track to figure out what are the right minimal set of dependencies)
 4. cprofile-analysis shows output of profile with cprofile - a lot of file reading and path resolution and initializing pytorch 529 lines with general file-related keywords, 176 Python file operation references, 232 importlib references
 5. line profiler not helpful

 ## Description of the problem

-We want a way to mix in cuda code in a pytorch program in a way that takes less than 5s
+We want a way to mix in cuda code in a pytorch program in a way that takes less than 5s.
+Right now the leaderboard takes 5s to provision a machine and run a triton kernel wheras building a toy cuda kernel takes 40-60s.

 Solution space is
 1. Make people build a python package for a specific cuda version elsewhere and then pull it